 The Switch has seen a golden era for Nintendo releases, but other developers haven’t been slacking either.
 With such a huge install base, both indie and AAA devs have worked hard to make their games work on Nintendo Switch.
 That means even more great stuff for you to play. so what are the best Nintendo Switch games?

-Not content with releasing the best Zelda game ever made in 2017, Nintendo outdid themselves and also gave us possibly Mario’s best adventure less than a year later.
-Returning to the ‘sandbox’ style of the world seen in Super Mario Sunshine, Super Mario Odyssey has our portly plumber exploring huge levels to find hidden challenges, and earn the literal hundreds of Power Moons needed to power his hat-shaped ship, The Odyssey, and rescue peach.
+Not content with simply releasing the most ground-breaking Zelda game in 2017, Nintendo outdid themselves and also gave us what is not only one of the best Mario games on Switch but one of the plumber’s best outings ever.
+Returning to the ‘sandbox’ style of the world seen in Super Mario Sunshine, Super Mario Odyssey has our plumber pal exploring huge levels to find hidden challenges and earn the literal hundreds of Power Moons needed to power his hat-shaped ship, The Odyssey, and rescue peach.

 The difference here is that Mario can copy the abilities of almost any enemy in the game.
 No, he hasn’t been taking lessons from Kirby, but instead made friends with a hat with magical abilities.
 Cappy allows Mario to possess enemies, NPCs, and even random objects, giving him skills and moves unlike anything before.
-With so many fun ways to move, and so many things to do, Mario’s latest adventure should keep children happy for weeks.
+With so many fun ways to move and so many things to do (with a selection of Super Mario Odyssey amiibo available to enhance the game), Mario’s latest adventure should keep children happy for weeks.

 Remember when Animal Crossing was a niche Gamecube game?
 The one with the weird villagers and wobbling gyroids.
-Well, Animal Crossing: New Horizons has now sold over 30 million units on Nintendo Switch, and it became a phenomenon in the months after its release in 2020.
-Through some serendipitous timing, and a truck full of new ways to customise not just your house, but your island, the series took the world by storm.
+Well, Animal Crossing: New Horizons has now sold over 30 million units on Nintendo Switch, and it became a phenomenon that inspired countless games like Animal Crossing on Switch, and a wealth of Animal Crossing plushies and toys.
+Through some serendipitous timing, and a truck full of new ways to customize not just your house, but your island, the series took the world by storm.

 Platinum knows how to make action games like Gordon Ramsey knows how to shout at people and cook things.
 It’s an art form at this point and they always deliver.
 Astral Chain is a console exclusive for Nintendo Switch and shows Platinum flexing its action muscles in some interesting ways, while providing possibly the best graphics on the system to date.